HarshitDawar55/Apache_Spark/README.md

 - Python
 - Scala

-# Instructions for running scripts
+# Instructions for running Scala scripts

-- I have uploaded scripts for the programs.
-- To run them, first you have to install spark shell of respective language which you want to run codes of.
-- Copy the code from script and paste it in the shell of corresponding language for which you want to run code.
+- Copy the code from script and paste it in the scala Spark shell to run code.

+# Instructions for running python scripts
+- Open terminal(in Linux encironment)/Command Propmpt(Windows).
+- Run "python <script name>"